MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 echo $config->twigEnvironment->render($twigTemplate, $variables);
 ```

 This function checks if a specific template for the current content type exists (e.g. `pages/page--projects-index.twig`) and falls back to the default page template if it doesn't (e.g. `pages/page.twig`).
-This way, each content type on your site can have it's own entry point (the Twig template) where you have total freedom over how to structure your markup.
+This way, each content type on your site can have its own entry point (the Twig template) where you have total freedom over how to structure your markup.

 ## Create an HTML skeleton in the default page template